graycoreio/daffodil/libs/design/notification/README.md

 # Notification
-Notifications provide contextual feedback or information related to user actions within a page's content.
+A notification provides contextual feedback or information related to user actions within a page's content.

 ## Overview
-Notifications are used to display short messages that are closely associated with nearby content or actions.
-They're often used to confirm an action, display warnings, or provide contextual information.
+Notifications display short messages that are closely associated with nearby content or actions.
+They're commonly used to confirm actions, display warnings, or provide contextual information within a specific area of the page.

 Notifications should not be used to display app-level alerts.
 For global messages, use the [Toast](/libs/design/toast/README.md) component.

 <design-land-example-viewer-container example="default-notification"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Confirming user actions within a specific page area
+- Displaying warnings or alerts related to nearby content
+- Providing contextual feedback for forms or operations

 ## Usage